aonai/TurtleBot_SLAM/nuslam/README.md

 Path for fake_odom turtle is shown in white line.
 Path for the true turtle path is shown in green line.
 Path found from Kalman Filter is shown in blue line.
 Obstacles at known locations are shown as green tubes.
 Obstacles with added Gaussian noise are shown as red tubes.
 Obstacles found from Kalman Filter are shown as blue tubes.

+# Configuration
+`state_var` - variance of Gaussian noise for Kalman states
+`sensor_var` - variance of Gaussian noise for sensors

 # Testing
 Screenshots of rviz after robot driving in the simulated world is shown below.
-The twist noise is N(0, 0.01).
-The slip noise ratio is -0.01 to 0.01.
-The obstacle noise if N(0, 0.01).
+The state noise is N(0, 0.01).
+The sensor noise if N(0, 0.01).
 Observation distance of robot is 3.0.
 ![slam_result](images/slam_result.png)
 ![slam_result_closer_look](images/slam_result_closer_look.png)